haideralipunjabi/blog-haideralipunjabi/content/posts/automating-android-game-with-python-pytesseract-sudoku.md

 The script can be divided into 5 parts

 1. Connecting to an Android device using ADB, and getting the screenshot of the game from it
-2. Using Pillow to process the screenshot for Pytesseract
+2. Using [Pillow](https://pypi.org/project/Pillow/) to process the screenshot for [pytesseract](https://pypi.org/project/pytesseract/)
-3. Using Pytesseract to extract the Sudoku Game Grid to a 2D List in Python.
+3. Using [pytesseract](https://pypi.org/project/pytesseract/) to extract the Sudoku Game Grid to a 2D List in Python.
 4. Solving the Sudoku Game
 5. Sending the solved input to your Android Device using Python